wmsalves/personal-blog/src/articles/frontend-debugging-101.md

 > I am trying to save a draft post whenever a user tries to close the `<CreatePost />` component and they have filled something in any form field.
 The problem I am running into is that I can't save a draft because there are properties in the `saveDraftSchema` that are required, but still undefined at this point.
 I have tried updating the schema and using `.optional()` method but I'm still receiving a `ZodError: required_error`.

-This is called [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging), and something magical will happen if you do this.
+This is called [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+And something magical will happen if you do it.
 You will either:

 - Think of an alternative that you haven't tried yet
 - Think of the solution immediately